sunniesnow/sunniesnow/README.md

   objects to the `Sunniesnow` object, which used to be a global variable and is now the default export of the package. `src/js/index.js` imports all of them in the order they used to be loaded, and `src/js/Sunniesnow.js` is the object they attach to.
-- `src/lib/index.js` and `src/lib/node.js` are the library entry points of the npm package (`sunniesnow` and `sunniesnow/node`).
-They differ in the PixiJS library they use:
-  `pixi.js` and `@pixi/node` respectively.
+- `src/js/core` holds the modules that drive the game: `Config`, `Game`, `Loader`, `ParamsProcessor` and `Plugin`.
 - `src/web` is the static site. `index.html` and `popup/index.html` are LiquidJS templates
   that apply `_layout.html` with the `{% layout %}` tag, which is why none of the templates needs Jekyll front matter; the values that used to be in Jekyll's `_config.yml` are in `src/web/site.json`. `help.md` is Markdown, and `service-worker.js` caches the site.
-- `src/data` is data that ends up in the bundle: the translations of `src/data/i18n`, which are imported as modules instead of being fetched from the site's `json` directory.
+- `src/data` is data that ends up in the build: the translations of `src/data/i18n`, which are imported as modules instead of being fetched from the site's `json` directory, and `src/data/build-info.json`, which the build replaces with the commit and the cache buster of the build (see `scripts/bundle.mjs`).
 - `scripts` is the build: `build.mjs` (the entry point), `build-web.mjs`, `build-lib.mjs`,
-  `bundle.mjs` (esbuild and Babel), `optional-chunks.mjs` (the chunks of the site), `liquid.mjs` (the Liquid engine), `markdown.mjs` (marked and its extensions), `table-of-contents.mjs` (the `[TOC]` marker), `site.mjs`, `serve.mjs` and `verify.mjs`.
+  `bundle.mjs` (esbuild and Babel), `optional-chunks.mjs` (the chunks of the site), `liquid.mjs` (the Liquid engine), `markdown.mjs` (marked and its extensions), `site.mjs` and `serve.mjs`.

 ### The web page

 `src/web/main.js` is the entry point of the JavaScript that runs in the page.
-It replaces the inline scripts that the static site generator used to put in the page's
-head: it loads the polyfills, wires up the `data-action` attributes of the page and runs `Sunniesnow.MiscDom.main()`, the main logic of the page.
+It replaces the inline scripts that the static site generator used to put in the page's head: it loads the polyfills and runs `Sunniesnow.MiscDom.main()`, the main logic of the page, which also wires up the `data-action` attributes of the page.
 The main logic of the game itself is `Sunniesnow.Game.run()`.

+The page's elements do not use inline event handlers, which would need a global `Sunniesnow`: they carry a `data-action` attribute, e.g. `data-action="Game.run"`, and `Sunniesnow.MiscDom.addActionListeners` resolves it on `Sunniesnow` when the page is set up. `src/web/resize-observer.js` is injected by the build into every module that uses `ResizeObserver` (the tables of the page and the resize plugin of PixiJS), so that the polyfill does not have to be put on the global object.

 Everything the page needs to render is bundled into the single file `dist/web/main.js`.
 The browser support of that file is Chromium 37: it is transpiled to ES5 and polyfilled,